|

 functions of individual neurons?
 What is the relationship

 between the mental and physical worlds?
-As a result, I've
+I find that

 Cognitive